 ALM is the practice of managing a business so that decisions and actions taken with respect to all assets and liabilities are coordinated.
-ALM looks at all risks arising from an insurer's assets in relation to its liabilities, including insurance risk, liquidity risk, market risks and counterparty risk.
+ALM looks at all risks arising from an insurer's assets in relation to its liabilities, including insurance risk, liquidity risk, market risks (including interest rate risk, foreign currency risk and equity risk) and counterparty risk.